 One of the strengths of Caldwell University is its size.
-Caldwell is committed to providing the best learning environment designed to help students succeed.
-With a student-to-faculty ratio of 12 to 1, the average class size is able to be an engaging 16 to 20 students.
+Caldwell is committed to providing the best learning environment that is designed to help students succeed.
+The student-to-faculty ratio of 12 to 1, and the average class size ranges from just 16 to 20 students.
 This allows for personalized attention and support to each and every student.
-Since more than 80% of faculty have earned the highest degree available in their fields, they each have a depth of experience that allows them to inspire students.
-Within the two lecture halls on campus, there are very few courses that exceed 50 students.
-In fact, over 60% of the classes offered at Caldwell University have 20 students or fewer.
+Since more than 80% of faculty have earned the highest degree available in their fields, they each have a depth of experience that allows them to inspire their students.

 Because Caldwell is a teaching institution, all courses are taught by faculty; there are no teaching assistants.
-This maintains the quality of teaching and further enhances the value of a Caldwell University education.
+This maintains a high quality of teaching, further enhancing the value of a Caldwell University education.

 Applied Behavior Analysis

-With the only the only doctoral program in Applied Behavior Analysis (ABA) in New Jersey, Caldwell is proud of its commitment toward skill development and behavior change for people with autism and other developmental disabilities.
-Students can even enter the dual program as undergraduates and receive a bachelor’s degree in psychology alongside a master’s degree in ABA, learning from the highly decorated ABA faculty.
-Plus, graduate students have the chance to earn hands-on experience while working at the on-campus Center for Autism and Applied Behavior Analysis.
+With the only the only doctoral program in Applied Behavior Analysis (ABA) in New Jersey, Caldwell is proud of its commitment toward skill development and behavior change for people with such developmental disabilities as autism, led by faculty who are recognized as some of the finest in the country.
+Students can even enter the dual program as undergraduates in order to move ahead and receive both a bachelor’s degree in psychology and a master’s degree in ABA.
+Additionally, graduate students have the chance to earn hands-on experience while working at the on-campus Center for Autism and Applied Behavior Analysis.
 This state-of-the art facility conducts cutting-edge research in both basic and applied principles of behavior while serving the autism community.

-Caldwell’s Inter-Professional Health Education collaborative provides exciting new programs in the health professions include a B.S. in Public Health Education, B.S. in Health Science, and a B.S. in Healthcare Administration.
-These programs, as well as the B.S. in Nursing, offer students exciting new career opportunities in one of the fastest growing job markets the Health Professions.
+Caldwell’s Inter-Professional Health Education collaborative provides exciting new programs in the health professions, including a B.S. in Public Health Education, B.S. in Health Science, and a B.S. in Healthcare Administration.
+These programs, as well as the B.S. in Nursing, offer students exciting new career opportunities in one of the fastest growing job markets.
 Many unique combined programs in medicine, veterinary medicine, dentistry, occupational or physical therapy, and athletic training are also offered at Caldwell University.
-These programs are designed to save students’ time in the educational process as well as give them the chance to partner with schools such as Columbia University, UMDNJ, Temple University, and others.
-Faculty advisement is provided throughout the entire process to ensure all program requirements are met, ensuring a full, well-rounded education that is just as attainable as it is challenging.
+These programs are designed to save students’ time in the educational process as well as give them the chance to partner with such schools as Columbia University, UMDNJ, Temple University, and others.

-Sport Management joins the list of new majors offered at Caldwell and is offered through the business department.
-Students in this major address the business and operational aspects of sports.
+Sport Management has recently joined the list of the fantastic new majors offered at Caldwell.
+Offered through the business department, Sport Management challenges students to address the business and operational aspects of sports.

 |English (including composition)||X|